Quebec Nordiques - A History of Beer, Brawls, and Van Halen

 As the years went on, the club improved.
 By the 1974-75 season, under the head coaching of Jean-Guy Gendron, the Nordiques captured first place in the Canadian Division, thanks in part to a stellar offense led by former Los Angeles King Serge Bernier (54 goals, 122 points).
 Although that season ended with a loss in the AVCO Cup Finals to the Houston Aeros, the Nordiques continued to become an offensive powerhouse.

 Under yet another new head coach, Marc Boileau, the team returned to the Finals two seasons later in 1976-77.
-This particular squad included outstanding performances from players like Real Cloutier (66 goals, 141 points), Marc Tardif (49 goals), Chris Bordeleau (107 pts), Paulin Bordeleau (42 goals), and Bernier (43 goals), all of whom played key roles in defeating the Winnipeg Jets in seven games to win the Nordiques’ first and only professional championship.
+This particular squad included outstanding performances from players like Real Cloutier (66 goals, 141 points), Marc Tardif (49 goals), Chris Bordeleau (107 pts), Paulin Bordeleau (42 goals), and Bernier (43 goals), all of whom played key roles in defeating the Winnipeg Jets in seven games to win the club’s first and only professional championship.

 A Rivalry Born From Beer

-Between 1977-79, discussions began in earnest to merge the NHL and WHL, and the Nordiques were one of the main teams involved.
-Based on their success, they were obviously one of the strongest and most supported teams in the league, so it would make sense for the NHL to bring them in.
+Between 1977-79, discussions began in earnest to merge the NHL and WHA, and the Nordiques were one of the main teams involved.
+Based on their success, they were obviously one of the strongest and most supported teams in the league, so it would make sense for NHL expansion to include the Nordiques.

 However, Sam Pollock, the highly successful general manager of the Montreal Canadiens at the time, wasn’t too keen on the idea of the bringing the Nordiques into the NHL.
 As Jean Beliveau explained in his book My Life in Hockey, the province of Quebec was “exclusive Montreal Canadiens territory.”
 Up to that point, the Canadiens were the cream of the crop in Quebec (and the rest of the NHL for that matter), and the last thing Pollock wanted was to share the revenue.
 A little competition was not what he had in mind.